-- > Listening: read aloud, pause when there is a comma, and take a breath between a period and the next capital letter - Paying attention: read with an inquisitive mind and an observant eye; in the double-entry journal, list the points you understand as well as other points that are less clear - Marking the text: read with a pen or pencil, underline or highlight, ask questions, make comments, make connections in a way that will help when going back to it. - Looking up words and terms you could not readily define.
+- > Listening: read aloud, pause when there is a comma, and take a breath between a period and the next capital letter - Paying attention: read with an inquisitive mind and an observant eye; stop occasionally to record your thoughts, reactions, and concerns in individual sheets of your Double Entry Response Journal.
+Include your impressions about the characters-what you learn about them, how they affect you-and about the key issues and events which the story explores.
+Write your questions, list the points you understand as well as other points that are less clear.
+Your Response Journal will come in handy when you discuss the story in class, write your research paper, or explore a related topic that interests you. - Marking the text: read with a pen or pencil, underline or highlight, ask questions, make comments, make connections in a way that will help when going back to it. - Looking up words and terms you could not readily define.